A Closer Look at the Rasmussen University – Mokena/Tinley Park Campus

 - Located close to Frankfort, Illinois, community members have access to numerous events year-round such as art fairs, farmers markets and parades.

-Find your home at the Rasmussen College – Mokena/Tinley Park campus
+Find your home at the Rasmussen University – Mokena/Tinley Park campus

-At the Rasmussen College Mokena/Tinley Park campus, student success is the number one priority.
-The College prides themselves on creating an inspiring and supportive environment to help students advance their education and change their lives for the better.
-If you want to learn more about finding your place in the College’s community of learners, check out the Rasmussen College – Mokena/Tinley Park Facebook page.
+At the Rasmussen University Mokena/Tinley Park campus, student success is the number one priority.
+The University prides themselves on creating an inspiring and supportive environment to help students advance their education and change their lives for the better.
+If you want to learn more about finding your place in the University’s community of learners, check out the Rasmussen University – Mokena/Tinley Park Facebook page.